If I Were King: Plot

 In Paris, which has long been besieged by the Burgundians, François Villon is the despair of Father Villon, the priest who took him in and raised him from the age of six.
 Father Villon takes François to mass after his latest escapade (robbing a royal storehouse).
 There François spies a beautiful woman, Katherine DeVaucelles.
 Entranced, he tries to strike up an acquaintance, reciting one of his poems (from which the film takes its title) and pretending it was written specially for her.
 On the surface, she is unmoved, but when soldiers come to take him into custody, she provides him with an alibi.

-The crafty King Louis XI of France is in desperate straits and suspects that there is a traitor in his court.
+The crafty King Louis XI is in desperate straits and suspects that there is a traitor in his court.
 He goes in disguise to a tavern to see who accepts an intercepted coded message from the enemy.
 While there, he is amused by the antics of Villon.
 The rascal criticizes the king and brags about how much better he would do if he were in Louis' place.
 When the watch arrives to arrest Villon, a riot breaks out and Villon kills Grand Constable D'Aussigny in the brawl.
 But when D'Aussigny is revealed as the turncoat, the King is in two minds about what to do with Villon.
 As a jest, Louis rewards the poet by making him the new Constable, pretending that since nobles have failed in that role, perhaps one of the commoners whom Villon champions can do better.